lblyweert/angular-masonry-infinite-scraping/README.md

 ## Simple Angular.js web app that allows to scrap the dom of a website.

-The HTML content is loaded from the DOM as you scroll down.
+The HTML content is loaded from the DOM as you scroll down thanks to Infinite-scroll.
-Masonry is useful to display different-sized blocks of data (including variable height pictures)
+Masonry is useful to display blocks of different height.

 ## Libraries used :